menon92/Python-Learning/README.md

 # Python-Learning
-This repo contains sneak peek on python
+This repo contains my sneak peek on python